8085 Microprocessor-Based Stepper Motor Control System | Interfacing Stepper Motor with 8085

 Stepper Motor Interfacing with 8085

-In the above program in look up table if the 4-step sequence for clock wise then stepper motor will rotate in clockwise direction and if the 4-step sequence for anti-clock wise then stepper motor will rotate in anti-clockwise direction.
+In the above program in the look-up table if the 4-step sequence for clock wise then the stepper motor will rotate in a clockwise direction and if the 4-step sequence for anti-clock anti-clockwise then the stepper motor will rotate in the anti-clockwise direction.

-Speed control of stepper motor is achieved by writing program to rotate stepper motor continuously in delay program.
-We can change the delay between two steps and thus change the speed of stepper motor.
+Speed control of the stepper motor is achieved by writing a program to rotate the stepper motor continuously in a delay program.
+We can change the delay between two steps and thus change the speed of the stepper motor.

 Interfacing diagram of Stepper motor with 8085